binafy/laravel-user-monitoring/README.md

 If you discover any security-related issues, please email `binafy23@gmail.com` instead of using the issue tracker.

+<a name="chanelog"></a>
+## Changelog

+The changelog can be found in the `CHANGELOG.md` file of the GitHub repository.
+It lists the changes, bug fixes, and improvements made to each version of the Laravel User Monitoring package.

 <a name="license"></a>
 ## License

 The MIT License (MIT).
 Please see [License File](https://github.com/binafy/laravel-user-monitoring/blob/0.x-dev/LICENSE) for more information.

+<a name="conclusion"></a>
+## Conclusion

+Congratulations!
+You have successfully installed and integrated the Laravel User Monitoring package into your Laravel application.
+By effectively logging and analyzing user activity, you can gain valuable insights that can help you improve your application's user experience and performance.
+If you have any questions or need further assistance, feel free to refer to the documentation or seek help from the package's GitHub repository.
+Happy monitoring!